tylerharter/cs301-projects/spring19/lab8/README.md

 mult = 1
 for x in nums:
     mult *= x
-result = mult ** (1/len(nums))
+result = mult ** (1/3)
 result
 ```

 Your job is to (a) look for repetition in the above code and (b)
-identify what changes.
-Then write a single function that can be used
+identify what parts change between the examples.
+Then write a single
-in all three cases.
-Your general strategy is to fill the body of the
+function that can be used in all three cases.
+Your general strategy
-function with the common logic (from step a) and capture the parts
+should be to fill the body of the function with the common logic (from
-that change as parameters (from step b).
+step a) and capture the parts that change as parameters (from step b).
 Give it a try!

 ### Optimizing